FAQs

 STEM Learning Ecosystems are grounded in the National Research Council’s Framework for K12 Science Education, Surrounded by Science: Learning Science in Informal Environments and Community Programs to Promote Youth Development, as well as other research about how young people learn and develop.

-In September 2015, the STEM Funders Network announced the pilot cohort of 27 Ecosystems, followed by additional cohorts over the few years.
-The Community of Practice consists of the 111 STEM Learning Ecosystems.
+Now, the Community of Practice consists of hundreds of STEM Learning Ecosystems.
 Here is a breakdown by cohort and description of each STEM Learning Ecosystem.

 Local Ecosystems self-organize and manage their own structure and operations.
 Ecosystems tend to be quite inclusive, given their emphasis on partnership building and collaboration to achieve ambitious goals.
 In fact, the Initiative selected Ecosystems that specifically demonstrated an ability to grow their local network through stakeholder outreach, among other criteria.